-In the College of Naval Warfare, the Joint Military Operations, Strategy and Policy, and National Security Decision Making courses are all worth eight credit hours and the Leadership and Ethics course is two credit hours.
+In the College of Naval Warfare, the Joint Military Operations, Strategy and Policy, and National Security Decision Making courses are all worth eight credit hours and the Leadership in the Profession of Arms course is two credit hours.
 Each of the two electives is worth two credit hours.
 This is a total of 30 credit hours.
-In the College of Naval Command and Staff, the Joint Maritime Operations, Strategy and War, and Theater Security Decision Making courses are all worth eight credit hours and the Leadership and Ethics course is two credit hours.
+In the College of Naval Command and Staff, the Joint Maritime Operations, Strategy and War, and Theater Security Decision Making courses are all worth eight credit hours and the Leadership in the Profession of Arms course is two credit hours.
 Each of the two electives is worth two credit hours.
 This is a total of 30 credit hours.
 Students who have already earned a NWC Master of Arts degree in National Security and Strategic Studies through prior attendance in the CNC&S course or CDE Graduate Degree Program will receive a second transcript highlighting the differences between the two degrees.